 Plant and Transport admin assistant at the Dinnington Depot, North East region.

-When these projects ended I returned to the Dinnington office to close out the and archive the project documentation.
+When these projects ended I returned to the Dinnington office to close out and archive the project documentation.
 While there I met Graham Calendar who was the Health, Safety and environmental manager for the region at the time, this would have been around 1999.
-Over a cup of tea and a packet of biscuits we spoke about what I planned to do next and he mentioned that he was looking for someone to join his team of one and would I be interested in a challenge.
+Over a cup of tea and a packet of biscuits we spoke about what I planned to do next and he mentioned that he was looking for someone to join his team of one and would I be interested in a challenge?
 I joined Graham and never looked back!

 The versatility of the role, during the last 20 something years.
 All projects have different challenges, from general site conditions and welfare to building a ship to shore gas terminal into the River Tees.
 I have worked in a wide variety of sectors during my time with Murphy and have met some amazing people who I have learned a lot from.

 Continuation with the focus on wellbeing and general good health.
 The information that is available to us now is really helpful in giving an understanding of what changes to look for in your team mate or members of your own family.
-In addition to that, the industry are putting work into the use of app’s to reduce the volume of site based paperwork and repetition of signatures on multiple forms.
+In addition to that, the industry is putting work into the use of apps to reduce the volume of site based paperwork and repetition of signatures on multiple forms.
 This should also aid in reduction of work for site teams i.e. online inductions being completed before arrival or online review and acceptance of RAMS.
 The use of 360 degree cameras and sensors on equipment and PPE should remove almost all incidents between plant and people.